Telecommunications in India: Wireless operators

-As of 30.09.2025 there are around 1183.32 million wireless subscribers in India according to Telecom Regulatory Authority of India (TRAI).
+As of 31.07.2026 there were around 1306.27 million wireless subscribers in India, according to Telecom Regulatory Authority of India (TRAI).

 Mobile operators

 Over the past decade, the Indian cellular services market has seen rapid consolidation.
 The launch of Jio Platforms in 2016 changed the market dynamics substantially as the company offered free data and voice services during its first year of operations, prompting a fierce price war in the market.
 Jio managed to garner over 8 crore (80 million) subscribers.
-In 2018, airtel India lost its market leadership position for the first time in 15 years as a result of the completion of a merger between then telecom giants Vodafone India and Idea Cellular.
+In 2018, Airtel India lost its market leadership position for the first time in 15 years as a result of the completion of a merger between then telecom giants Vodafone India and Idea Cellular.